-To help first home buyers achieve their dream of homeownership and to simplify the process of buying your first home, we’ve created a first home buyers guide that covers the entire home buying journey.
+To help first home buyers achieve their dream of homeownership and to simplify the process of buying a home, we’ve created a first home buyers guide that covers the entire home buying journey.

 Our guide to buying your first home will give you a framework and a series of actionable steps that you can take when buying your first home while avoiding costly mistakes.